ihorhrysha/fraud-detection/readme.md

    Configurations provided to you here will tag images with *$STUDENT_NAME* by default - please, do not change this behaviour.
    You will not be able to fetch someone else's image to your machine.

    After building an image with `sbt docker` you can do `sbt dockerPush` to push.
-Or you can do both with `dockerBuildAndPush`
+Or you can do both with login to repo `./staging_push_images.sh`

 ```bash
 aws ecr create-repository --repository-name ucu-class/black-data-provider